kaiachain/metaverse-knowledge-kit/docs/service-sdk/dex-starter-kit.md

 Also, make sure to fulfill the following prerequisites

 1. You must have enough supply of KLAY & other utility tokens to execute all the functions
-2. Deployment of the following DEX contracts on Klaytn Mainnet OR Testnet is required. ([Ref](https://github.com/klaytn/klaytn-dex-contracts/blob/dev/README.md))
+2. Deployment of the following DEX contracts on Kaia Mainnet OR Testnet is required. ([Ref](https://github.com/klaytn/klaytn-dex-contracts/blob/dev/README.md))
    - DexFactory
    - DexRouter
    - DexToken